-Graduate law students receive a regular email bulletin, that serves to remind them of upcoming deadlines, activities, lectures and conferences particularly relevant to them.
+Graduate students receive a weekly email bulletin, reminding them of upcoming deadlines, activities, lectures, and conferences.
 In addition, they have access to the activities and services offered to all of our law students and to those offered to graduate students in all disciplines across the university.

 The Graduate Law Students Association

 The Graduate Law Students Association ("GLSA") serves an active role in the student life of McGill graduate students.
 Each year, the GLSA elects an Executive comprised of fellow graduate students who lead the activities of the GLSA.
 The GLSA represents an important line of communication between the graduate law student body and the Faculty.
 A highlight of the GLSA's activities includes the annual McGill Graduate Law Students Conference, which brings together graduate students from Canada and abroad to share their research with their peers in an intellectually rich community of scholarship.

 The Career Development Office (CDO) is committed to helping graduate law students plan their careers by providing sound advice and alerting them to opportunities in areas such as academia, private practice and non–legal careers.
 The CDO publishes and distributes the Graduate Law Student's Career Guide, which has been designed to be a starting point to career planning for graduate students.
 In it, readers will discover a myriad of resources for life during and after graduate law school including those pertaining to immigration, graduate studies funding and bar admission requirements.
 Please visit the CDO on the 4th floor of New Chancellor Day Hall and grab your free copy.